OWASP/samm/Current Releases/head/agile-guidance/agilenotes.md

 - [Slides](https://github.com/OWASP/samm/blob/master/Current%20Releases/head/agile-guidance/20190926-AppsecTalk-SAMMagileNotes.pdf?raw=1)

-**Why SAMM Agile notes?**
+**Why SAMM Agile guidance?**

 The [Software Assurance Maturity Model (SAMM)](https://owaspsamm.org/) is an OWASP flagship project on how to setup and grow a secure development process.
-It aims to be agnostic of the type of development approach, which is why Agile is not explicitly covered.
+It is agnostic of the development approach, which is why Agile is not explicitly covered.
 Nevertheless, there appears to be a strong need in the industry for guidance on how to make secure software development work in an Agile environment.
 How do you squeeze all the necessary activities into a sprint, e.g. requirement selection, threat modelling, verification?
 What do you do with stories, with abuse stories and with the Definition Of Done?
 How do you get security teams and developers to co-operate instead of just setting up quality gates?

-There are three main reasons for these Agile notes:
+There are three main reasons for SAMM Agile guidance:

-1. They provide specifics on how the activity is (slightly) different for Agile
+1. It provides specifics on how the activity is (slightly) different for Agile
-2. Additionally they provide more detail on how to implement activities in Agile (for example how you make code reviews incremental), and what pitfalls to watch out for.
+2. Additionally it provides more detail on how to implement activities in Agile (for example how you make code reviews incremental), and what pitfalls to watch out for.
 Many mistakes are made in practice when doing software security, especially in Agile situations.
-3. They prevent SAMM being regarded as ‘too much waterfall’.
+3. It prevents SAMM being regarded as ‘too much waterfall’.

 **History**

 Since April 2018, Rob van der Veer has been working on extending SAMM with this guidance, in collaboration with the SAMM working group, industry peers and clients.
 These peers notably include Michael Kuipers (Centric) and Eric Nieuwland (ICTU).
-The Agile notes were developed by studying many organisations  on what works and what doesn't work, by doing interviews and by looking into the many publications on this topic.
+The Agile guidance was developed by studying many organisations  on what works and what doesn't work, by doing interviews and by looking into the many publications on this topic.

-# The SAMM Agile notes
 ## Topic: General
 ### Quality at speed:
 How to attain quality at speed?
 Agile delivers software more frequently, which means that quality assurance is a more frequent issue.
 Traditionally, quality assurance has been a carefully designed single phase in software development.
 The challenge is to make it less bureaucratic, take less time and still get quality software.
 To make this feasible, mistakes need to be both prevented (build security in) and fought (find mistakes) with maximum efficiency, so to minimize manual work and the burden on developers: